sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 </Button>
 ```

 Test again, and you will see your command will be hidden when you clicked on it.
 Now that we have found what we seek, time to use it properly.
 Undo command's constructor and let's head back to options page.
 Options page's base class, class `DialogPage` have virtual methods named `SaveSettingsToStorage`, `SaveSettingsToXml` and `OnApply`; all of which are called when options are changed.
 I'm choosing `SaveSettingsToStorage` because the extension will read from and write to storage later.
-Override the method and change our command's visibility inside.
+Override the method and change the command's visibility inside.

 ```csharp
 // This method is called each time an option value is changed